With thanks to Hubert Auer for introducing me to the game and the players of the Imster Perlaggengilde in Tarrenz.

 - Note on Basic Tactics

-- Two, Three or Six Players
+- Six Players

 Perlaggen first appeared in the Tyrol in the early 19th century.
 The first comprehensive account of the rules was published in 1853, and the basic principles have remained the same to the present day.
 Now as then, there are many slight variations from region to region and even from village to village, but experienced players find it relatively easy to adapt to the local rules and there have been several matches between players from different parts of the Tyrol, for example between Imster Perlaggengilde and various Perlaggen clubs in South Tyrol.